testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 * Save all the captured images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/)

+* Place the [updated sikulix_scripts folder](sikulix_scripts) folder directly to the "C:/" drive

-> **NOTE**: Please note that the computer should have a monitor connected for SikuliX to work.
+> **NOTE**: Please note that a computer should have a monitor connected for SikuliX to work.
-> **NOTE**: We already provided examples of these images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/) but you probably must replace them to match your own screen resolution.
+> **NOTE**: We already provided examples of these images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/) but you most probably have to replace them to match your own screen resolution.

 * Run the Sikulix IDE in [Sikulix_jars/sikulixide-2.0.4.jar](Sikulix_jars/) (you can simply double click on it).
 It will automatically install the Jython standalone version.
 * Open [sikulix_scripts/unityeyes.sikuli/unityeyes.py](sikulix_scripts/unityeyes.sikuli/unityeyes.py) inside the Sikulix IDE.